FatihKoz/DisposableBasic/README.md

 * From admin > addons/modules **DELETE** all old Disposable modules
 * Go to admin > maintenance and clean `all` cache
-* Install Disposable Basic module (by following installation procedure) *This module covers all public Disposable modules published until today*
+* Install Disposable Basic module (by following installation procedure)

 ## Module links and routes